-A renewable $2,000 stipend is available to three students who are interested in pursuing the Latino Health Track (LHT).
+A scholarship is available to students who are interested in pursuing the Latino Health Track (LHT).
 If accepted into the LHT, students must:

-- Be pursuing the Graduate Certificate in the Spanish for Health Professions (see below), and
+- Pursue the Graduate Certificate in Spanish for the Health Professions (see below); and

-- Complete five out of the eight clinical rotations in high-density Latino areas.
+- Complete clinical rotations in high-density Latino areas.

 Acceptance into LHT is competitive.
 While a greater language proficiency will increase competitiveness, it not required, nor is Latino heritage.
 A career objective to serve Latino communities is the greatest asset.